belthesar/ndi-rtmp-encoder/build_ffmpeg_with_libndi_newtek.md

 Steps to build:
 1. Install the NDI SDK.
 2. Install the NDI headers and libraries on your system.
-  * For my system, this meant copying the `lib` directory to `/var/lib/ndi`, and copying `include/*` to `/usr/include`.
+  * For my system, this meant copying contents of the `lib` directory to `/lib/`, and copying `include/*` to `/usr/include`.
 You may need to pick a different architecture depending on your system.
 3. Clone the ffmpeg source.
 4. In the ffmpeg directory, run `./configure` with the arguments `--enable-nonfree --enable-libndi_newtek`
 5. Run `make` from the ffmpeg directory.